b33lie/GettingAndCleaningData_Project/CodeBook.md

 	* `fBodyAccStdX`
 	* `fBodyAccStdY`
 	* `fBodyAccStdZ`
-* Mean and Standar deviation for the frequency applied using Fast Fourier Transform (FFT) in Body Gyroscope axis (XYZ)
+* Mean and Standard deviation for the frequency applied using Fast Fourier Transform (FFT) in Body Gyroscope axis (XYZ)
 	* `fBodyGyroMeanX`
 	* `fBodyGyroMeanY`
 	* `fBodyGyroMeanZ`